 When it comes to desirable locations, the Mirage is slightly north of the most active part of the Strip.
 It’s not that it’s terribly far away it’s just that in terms of walking to other attractions and properties, it’s not as convenient.

-Bellagio, however, sits right in the middle of the main activity on the Strip which is more preferable for guests who want to be near the center of activity.
+Bellagio, however, sits right in the middle of the main activity on the Strip, which is preferable for guests who want to be near the center of activity.
 It’s an easy walk from the Bellagio to many other nearby casinos and attractions.

 The Mirage, however, is perfectly fine, especially since this resort has a slew of entertainment options and amenities on the property itself for you to enjoy.
-Also, you can easily walk from the Mirage to Treasure Island or Caesars Palace in about 8 minutes (there’s even a free tram that’ll take you from The Mirage to Treasure Island).
+Also, you can easily walk from the Mirage to Treasure Island in about 7 minutes (there’s even a free tram that’ll take you from The Mirage to Treasure Island).

-A 20-minute walk or five-minute drive will have you at the Bellagio and one of the busiest areas of the Strip.
+A 10-15 minute walk or five-minute drive will have you at Caesars Palace and the Bellagio.
+This area is one of the busiest areas on the Strip.

 Be sure to download our free map of the Strip showing where all the hotels and casinos are located on Las Vegas Blvd.
 It will help you get your bearings.